InformaticsMatters/trigger-awx/README.md

     option selected in the **EXTRA VARIABLES** section.
 If not, variables passed-in via the underlying tower-cli command will be ignored.

+There are two trigger scripts `trigger-awx.sh` and `trigger-awx-tag.sh`.
+The former is used to run named jobs and does not inject values into variables.
+It's designed to be used to run jobs that rely on `latest` or `stable` builds or simply require re-execution to perform an action.
+It expects the following environment variables, normally set via travis _Settings_: -

+-   `AWX_JOB_NAME`
+-   `AWX_HOST`
+-   `AWX_USER`
+-   `AWX_USER_PASSWORD`

+The latter expects the following variables but injects a value into a named Job Template variable and is typically used to run jobs that deploy a specific Docker image tag: -

+-   `AWX_HOST`
+-   `AWX_USER`
+-   `AWX_USER_PASSWORD`

+>   The latter is also easier to use from Travis to trigger more than
+    one Job Template.
+Refer to the individual scripts for details.

 ## Use in .travis.yml
 To make a Travis build trigger a Job Template on an AWX server, do two things: